lofcz/LlmTornado/README.md

 - **Multi-Agent Systems**: Toolkit for the orchestration of multiple collaborating specialist agents.
 - **Maximize Request Success Rate**: If enabled, we keep track of which parameters are supported by which models, how long the reasoning context can be, etc., and silently modify your requests to comply with rules enforced by a diverse set of Providers.
 - **Leverage Multiple APIs**: Non-standard features from all major Providers are carefully mapped, documented, and ready to use via strongly-typed code.
-- **Fully Multimodal**: Text, image, video, document, URL, and audio inputs are supported.
+- **Fully Multimodal**: Text, images, videos, documents, URLs, and audio inputs are supported.
 - **MCP Compatible**: Seamlessly integrate Model Context Protocol using the official .NET SDK and `LlmTornado.Mcp` adapter.
 - **Enterprise Ready**: Preview any request before committing to it.
 Automatic redaction of secrets in outputs.
 Stable APIs.

-## ⭐ With a few lines of code you can:
+## ⭐ You Can Easily:
 - [Chat with your documents](https://github.com/lofcz/LlmTornado/blob/61d2a4732c88c45d4a8c053204ecdef807c34652/LlmTornado.Demo/ChatDemo.cs#L722-L757)
 - [Make multiple-speaker podcasts](https://github.com/lofcz/LlmTornado/blob/d1042281082ea5ff1de9dcb438a847d4cd9c416b/LlmTornado.Demo/ChatDemo2.cs#L332-L374)
 - [Voice call with AI using your microphone](https://github.com/lofcz/LlmTornado/blob/61d2a4732c88c45d4a8c053204ecdef807c34652/LlmTornado.Demo/ChatDemo.cs#L905-L968)